hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ```

 [16:15:36](#W6UD_NgWO4Vm5eLet5rvJUUamjM3pNwWAu_VBq1S0Jk) <hiiamboris (NOT THIS ONE)>:
-Same on Oldes' R3 Ì†ΩÌ∏ü
+Same on Oldes' R3 üòü

 [16:30:34](#l4qklKD_QTnWwc5D5f_Di8Fzdtfop2dOvMNvgAvXmJ8) <hiiamboris (NOT THIS ONE)>:
 It should either auto-trim itself (slower flipping of trailing bits) or ignore trailing zeroes (slower equality)